Hierarchical Clustering With Confidence: Simulation and real data analysis

 \section{Simulation and real data analysis}

 We turn now to empirical evaluations of the methodology developed in the previous sections.
 We begin, in Section~\ref{subsec:clustering_quality}, by studying the effect of different levels of randomization on the quality of a clustering.
 In Section~\ref{sec:validitypower}, we evaluate the validity and power of our proposed conditional p-value.
 Section~\ref{sec:chooseK_experiments} assesses the effectiveness of proposed procedure for choosing $K$.
 Finally, Section~\ref{sec:realdata} applies our method in a real-world scenario.
+Software implementations of our tests are available in Python at \url{https://github.com/judywu4800/SI_HierarchicalClustering} and in R at \url{https://github.com/jacobbien/randhclust-project}.